 Prerequisite: OED 116 or equivalent.

-An intensive study of the second half of Gregg Shorthand theory with emphasis on dictation to an expected outcome of 60 wpm for three minutes dictation of 95% accuracy.
+An intensive study of the second half of Gregg Shorthand Theory with emphasis on dictation to an expected outcome of 50 wpm for three minutes dictation at 95% accuracy.

 OED 161 Writing Within Organizations/1 Unit